 The draft transport strategy identifies the Core Bus Network and proposes its development to speed up access along its corridors.
-While it is intended that a number of regional and national bus services would use the M50 and the Dublin Port Tunnel to access the city centre, it would not be appropriate to redirect all national buses to one area of the city.
-This would impose an "interchange penalty" on passengers, who would be required to transfer to another service to access the City Centre.
+While it is intended that a number of regional and national bus services the transport system.

-However, one of the intentions of the draft transport strategy, outlined in Section 6.6 (Optimising Interchange and Transport Facilities) is to facilitate the contribution that good interchange can make to the transport system.
+However, one of the intentions of the draft transport strategy, outlined in Section 6.6 (Optimising Interchange and Transport Facilities) is to facilitate the contribution that good interchange can make to

-Submission No. 6

 Name: Gerard Donohoe

-Organisation: None

-• Link new Metro North to Donabate.
+Link new Metro North to Donabate.

-There are no plans to extend New Metro North at this stage, and work undertaken to date indicates that the additional passenger usage would be unlikely to justify the significant cost of the extension to Donabate.
+There are no plans to extend New Metro North at this stage, and work undertaken to date indicates that the additional passenger usage would be unlikely to justify the significant cost of the extension to

+Donabate.